QR Codes for Nonprofits: Simple Guide to Boost Donations

 How to Create a QR Code?

-Go to your Donorbox dashboard, select a campaign, and find the QR code right below your campaign name.
+Go to your Donorbox dashboard, select a campaign, and find the QR code below your campaign name.
 Click the dropdown next to it, select the file type, and download to spread the word.

-If you are handy with code or have someone on your team who knows any of the Programming Languages, you can bypass the generators (and the potential fees) and create your own custom QR codes.
+If you are handy with code or have someone on your team who knows any of the Programming Languages, you can bypass the generators (and the potential fees) and create your custom QR codes.
 Codeburst has a recent step-by-step guide on Medium that is a good introduction to creating a QR code with Python.
 But guess what – you get all that for free with Donorbox!
 No coding, no contract, or a sign-up fee.
-All you have got to do is –
+All you have to do is –

 Sign Up with Donorbox